Predictable dentistry in a digital worldFeatured Products Promotional Features

 “If delegates take one thing away from my session, it should be that digital technology is the key to improving patient communication.
 Managing patients’ expectations is the most important thing that we do.
 If you’re looking to create beautiful smiles, better engage with your patients and increase acceptance rates for less invasive treatment options, this workshop is for you.”

-This is not the only interesting hands-on workshop that delegates can look forward to at the BACD Annual Conference.
-Other sessions will cover topics ranging from dental photography and complex all-ceramic rehabilitation concepts, to direct resins using the injection technique, restoring posterior worn dentition using composite resin, and composite artistry using the window technique.
+This is not the only interesting hands-on workshop that delegates can look forward to at the BACD Annual Conference 2021.
+Other sessions will cover topics ranging from dental photography and guided implant surgery and provisionalisation, to direct resins using the injection technique, restoring posterior worn dentition using composite resin, and composite artistry using the window technique.
 These outstanding educational opportunities will enable delegates to pick up useful tips and tricks that can be implemented in practice the following Monday morning.

 Dr Buckle adds: “The BACD strives to promote and encourage excellent, ethical and aesthetically-pleasing dentistry.
 The Annual Conference brings together a group of likeminded people who like to help patients achieve a beautiful smile, but also have their best interests at heart.
 What I’m most looking forward to at this event is seeing old friends and gaining new perspectives.